Aditya-PS-05/Aditya-PS-05/README.md

 I’m currently a student at NIT Trichy and have previously worked on projects ranging from AI-powered applications to high-performance backend systems with AWS, Golang, and React Native.

-The best way to track my work is on [GitHub](https://github.com/Aditya-PS-05).
 The best way to reach me is via email at [adipras1407@gmail.com](adipras1407@gmail.com).

 You can also find me on: